stephanmax/grunt-responsive-images-extender/README.md

 It is therefore the perfect complement to the [responsive_images](https://github.com/andismith/grunt-responsive-images/) task that generates images with different resolutions.
 Used in combination you enable the browser to make an informed decision which image to download and render.

-This plugin uses [Cheerio](https://github.com/cheeriojs/cheerio) to traverse and modify the DOM.
+This plugin uses [Cheerio](https://github.com/cheeriojs/cheerio) to traverse/modify the DOM and [image-size](https://github.com/netroy/image-size) to read the image sizes straight from the image files.
+You **don't have to configure** the `srcset` or `srcsetRetina` option anymore, since they get built automatically based on the present image files.

 In your project's Gruntfile, add a section named `responsive_images_extender` to the data object passed into `grunt.initConfig()`.